The only forthcoming event is the 2022 (53rd) Annual general meeting, on which see below.

-The minutes of the 2020 (51st) AGM are also below.
+The minutes of the 2021 are below.
 For minutes of previous meetings, click on

-The Society’s annual general meeting is normally held in the summer, although because of the pandemic we are currently out of sync and this year’s is in November.
+The Society’s annual general meeting is normally held in the summer.
 All members are invited.
 The AGM provides a forum for members to express their views and to question thecommittee – although we also welcome views by letter or email at email@example.com.

 The agenda is: